Orchestrator#

 7app_multi_shard_client.log_data(LLInfo, f"The multi sharded db tensor is: {val2}")

-Later, when you run the experiment driver script the following output will appear in tutorial_model.out located in getting-started-multidb/tutorial_model/:
+Later, when you run the Experiment driver script the following output will appear in tutorial_model.out located in getting-started-multidb/tutorial_model/:

 Model: single shard logger@00-00-00:The single sharded db tensor is: [1 2 3 4]